ChampSim/ChampSim/README.md

 The included Pin Tool champsim_tracer.cpp can be used to generate new traces.
 We used Pin 3.2 (pin-3.2-81205-gcc-linux), and it may require installing libdwarf.so, libelf.so, or other libraries, if you do not already have them.
-Please refer to [Pin documentation] (https://software.intel.com/sites/landingpage/pintool/docs/81205/Pin/html/ "Pin manual") for working with Pin 3.2.
+Please refer to the Pin documentation (https://software.intel.com/sites/landingpage/pintool/docs/81205/Pin/html/) for working with Pin 3.2.